dotnet/docs/docs/csharp/language-reference/compiler-messages/ref-modifiers-errors.md

 You can correct the error with one of these changes:

 - The left operand of an `= ref` operator must be a reference variable.
-For more details see [reference variables](../statements/declarations.md#reference-variables).
+For more information on the correct syntax, see [reference variables](../statements/declarations.md#reference-variables).
 - The parameter modifier `ref readonly` must be in that order. `readonly ref` is not a legal parameter modifier.
 Switch the order of the words.
 - A local variable can't be declared as `out`.
 To declare a local reference variable, use `ref`.
 - A `using` alias can't be a `ref` type.
 You must remove that alias.

 ## Reference variable restrictions

-The following errors indicate that a reference variable can't used where you have one:
+The following errors indicate that a reference variable can't be used where you have one:

 - **CS0631** - *`ref` and `out` are not valid in this context*
 - **CS0767** - *Cannot inherit interface with the specified type parameters because it causes method to contain overloads which differ only on `ref` and `out`*